Find Any Part in 3D: Method

+\mypar{Architecture.} \method adopts the PT3~\cite{wu2024point} architecture that treats point clouds as sequences, as illustrated in~\cref{fig:method}.
+To align the point features into the latent embedding space of \siglip, we append a lightweight 4-layer MLP to the last layer of the transformer.
+This returns a 768-dimension feature per point.
+Our model contains 46.2 million parameters.

-The data engine provides diverse part labels.
-However, it is difficult to define a direct pointwise loss because: 1) The same point can have multiple labels that denote various aspects of a part such as location, material, and function.
-Some labels may also be incorrect.
-2) Many points are unlabeled - as shown in \cref{fig:method} (right), each mask only labels points visible from one camera view.
+\mypar{Training.} Leveraging the diverse annotations from our data engine requires some care.
+We cannot define a direct pointwise loss because: 1) The same point can have multiple labels that denote various aspects of a part such as location, material, and function.
+Some labels may also be incorrect; and 2) Many points are unlabeled - as shown in \cref{fig:method} (right), each mask only labels points visible from one camera view, and thus parts are likely to be labeled partially.

-Due to these challenges, we resort to a contrastive loss that does not rely on per-point labeling.
-As illustrated on the right side of \cref{fig:method}, we define the pairing as follows: for each label, the ground truth is the \siglip embedding of the text.
-The predicted value is taken as the average feature of all points belonging to the label.
-This pooling can also be regarded as a way to ``denoise" the labels -- while an individual point might be affected by conflicting or incorrect labels, it is unlikely that all points are subjected to the same conflicting or incorrect labels.
+The challenge of partial labels can be resolved if the model can map features based on 3D geometry: points on the same ball should share similar features, and if we align the features of some points on that ball correctly to the text embedding, the other points' features should also be aligned.
+The challenge of multiple labels can be resolved by the contrastive formulation: each point's feature is encouraged to be close to the embeddings of all its labels, which allows for flexible text queries at inference time.
+As illustrated in ~\cref{fig:method} (right), we define the contrastive pairing as follows: for each label, the ground truth is the \siglip embedding of the text.
+The predicted value is the average feature of all points that correspond to the label.
+This pooling can also be regarded as a way to ``denoise" the labels -- while an individual point might be affected by conflicting or incorrect labels, it is unlikely that all points are subjected to the same error.

-Our data engine provides (points, text embedding) labels, which we denote as $(C_i, \mathcal{T}(\text{label}_i))$ where $C_i$ is a subset of the point cloud that this label applies to, and $\mathcal{T}(\text{label}_i)$ is the label embedding.
+Formally, our data engine provides (points, text embedding) labels, which we denote as $(C_i, T(\text{label}_i))$ where $C_i$ is a subset of the point cloud that this label corresponds to, and $T(\text{label}_i)$ is the label embedding.
 We denote the pooled feature from the labeled points as $f(C_i)$, where $f$ is our model.
 We define the contrastive loss as follows:

-where $\mathcal{B}$ is the indices of all labels of all objects in a batch.
+where $\mathcal{B}$ denotes all labels of all objects in a batch.
+For training, we use a batch size of 64 objects, corresponding to $\sim3000$ positive pairs per batch.

-Because each label is unprojected from a single view, they only include points visible from that view and cover a part only partially.
-Although this illustration only shows one object, during training we include $64$ objects in the batch, corresponding to $\sim3000$ positive pairs per batch.